rpati99/Safari-OS-SwiftUI/README.md

 # Safari-OS-SwiftUI
-An iOS app in swiftUI that looks and works similar to safari.
-More focused on UI.
+An iOS app in swiftUI that looks and works similar to the safari.
+More focused on use of pdfkit to show websites which are taken as screenshot to generate an effect of loading them offline..